How to Prepare Your Yard for Spring

 While many people want to fill their brown patches around their yard with grass seed as soon as possible, you may want to hold off if you are also applying pre-emergent or weed killer.
 If you are applying these things, the seeds will not germinate.
 Rather than seeding during spring, wait until fall as this is the best time to seed your lawn due to the hot, dry summer being over and fewer insects and weeds.

 We hope that from these provided tips you can prepare your yard for spring and get it looking better than it ever has.
 Just by following the steps above of cleaning your yard up, fertilizing and applying pre-emergent, trimming plants, mowing early, and holding off on seeding until fall, you will notice a dramatic difference in the thickness and healthiness of your yard.
-If yard maintenance is something that you do not want to complete on your own, contact a full-service company who offers yard maintenance services.
+If yard maintenance is something that you do not want to complete on your own, contact a full-service company that offers yard maintenance services.

-Heartwoods Landscaping is a family owned and operated landscaping company in the Peoria, IL area who offers yard maintenance services at an affordable price.
+Heartwoods Landscaping Inc. is a family-owned and operated landscaping company in the Peoria, IL area that offers yard maintenance services at an affordable price.
 With our maintenance services, we offer trimming and edging, bush and tree trimming, fertilization, seeding, and many others.
-There’s no need to search for landscapers in Peoria, IL–just contact Heartwoods for the best quality landscaping company.
+There’s no need to search for landscapers in Peoria, IL–just contact Heartwoods Landscaping Inc. for the best quality landscaping company.
 To learn more about all of the maintenance services we offer, or about any of our other landscaping services, you can contact us here.
 Let us help you prepare your yard for spring!

 Your yard is our business.